 CORNELL – MEASURE OF AMERICA

-Measure of America is seeking up to two interns for summer 2017 to assist in researching, writing, and producing papers, reports, and online tools.
+Measure of America is seeking up to two interns for summer 2019 to assist in researching, writing, and producing papers, reports, and online tools.
 This is a great opportunity for someone who wants to participate in the development of future MOA reports and other products, be an integral member of a small, dynamic team, and gain practical experience in translating data and research into accessible documents for non-academic audiences—while honing his or her research and writing skills in the process.
 The minimum time commitment is three months part-time (in the range of 20-25 hours per week) or two months full-time (35-40 hours per week).
 To learn what projects interns have been involved in check out this article!

 The Social Science Research Council (SSRC) is an independent, not-for-profit research organization founded in 1923.
-Based in Brooklyn, New York, SSRC nurtures new generations of social scientists, fosters innovative research, and mobilizes necessary knowledge on important public issues.
-The SSRC pursues its mission by working with practitioners, policymakers, and academic researchers in the social sciences, related professions, and the humanities and natural sciences.
-With partners around the world, we build interdisciplinary and international networks, link research to practice and policy, strengthen individual and institutional capacities for learning, and enhance public access to information.
+Based in Brooklyn, NY, SSRC nurtures new generations of social scientists, fosters innovative research, and mobilizes necessary knowledge on important public issues.
+SSRC pursues its mission by working with practitioners, policymakers, and academic researchers in the social sciences, related professions, and the humanities and natural sciences.
+With partners around the world, they build interdisciplinary and international networks, link research to practice and policy, strengthen individual and institutional capacities for learning, and enhance public access to information.

-Measure of America is an initiative of the SSRC.
-We provide easy-to-use yet methodologically sound tools that measure what matters for human well-being, freedom, and opportunity.
-Through human development reports, thematic briefs, and interactive online maps and data visualization tools, we work with partners to breathe life into numbers, using data to create compelling narratives that foster understanding of inequalities and build support for people-centered policies.
-Our work is grounded in a strong conceptual framework, Amartya Sen’s capabilities approach.
+Measure of America is an initiative of SSRC.
+Through this initiative, they seek to provide easy-to-use yet methodologically sound tools that measure what matters for human well-being, freedom, and opportunity.
+Through human development reports, thematic briefs, and interactive online maps and data visualization tools, SSRC works with partners to breathe life into numbers, using data to create compelling narratives that foster understanding of inequalities and build support for people-centered policies.
+Their work is grounded in a strong conceptual framework, Amartya Sen’s capabilities approach.

 - conducting literature reviews on diverse topics in the social sciences and public policy;